 The consent to caution would not apply where the Director is satisfied that failure to agree to caution or supervision is attributable to undue pressure being brought to bear on the child.

-An informal caution may be administered by a juvenile liaison officer in a Garda Station near the child’s place of residence or another place exceptionally.
+An informal caution may be administered by a juvenile liaison officer in a Garda Station near the child’s place of residence or another place, exceptionally.
 There is provision for informal and formal caution.

 Victims may be invited to the administration of a formal caution.
 Where the victim is present, there must be a discussion about the child’s conduct or behaviour.
-The member of the Garda Síochána administering the caution may invite the child to apologise orally or invite the making of financial or other reparation.
+The member of An Garda Síochána administering the caution may invite the child to apologise orally or invite the making of financial or other reparation.